Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 which yields the desired bound \eqref{E:INTROKBOUND}, up to the error terms ``$\cdots$.''
-We close this section by highlighting that in a fully detailed proof of \eqref{E:SCHEMINTEGRATEDPOINT}, the estimate \eqref{FRAMEheur.crit} is crucial for obtaining the power $s^{-1 + \upsigma}$ in the middle expression in \eqref{E:SCHEMINTEGRATEDPOINT}.
+We close this section by highlighting that in a fully detailed proof of \eqref{E:SCHEMINTEGRATEDPOINT}, the estimate \eqref{FRAMEheur.crit} is crucial for obtaining the power $s^{-1 + \upsigma}$ in the next-to-last inequality in \eqref{E:SCHEMINTEGRATEDPOINT}.